Yellow Avens is a native erect perennial forb, growing on stout hairy stem from 20 to 40 inches high.

 The flowers have hairy stalks with a green calyx that has five triangular sepals that have pointed tips and hairy underside surfaces.
 These reflex when the flower is open.
 The corolla has five yellow petals broadest in the middle with rounded tips and narrowed bases.
 These are longer than the sepals.
 There are numerous stamens with greenish-yellow filaments and reddish-brown anthers.
 These surround a central green receptacle that has up to several hundred styles.
 These styles are jointed about 1/4 of the distance back from the tip and twisted at that point to form a hook.
 The base part of the style has very fine hair but not glandular hair.

 Seed: At maturity a dry achene is produced that is flattened in shape, longer than wide, with the base part of the style forming a long beak.
 The hooked end of the style frequently breaks away if not caught on fur or clothing first.
+Seeds require 60 days of cold stratification for germination.

 Habitat: Yellow Avens is found in wet to moist soils of meadows, marshes, woodlands and also at higher elevations in moist woods.
+It needs sun but will grow in partial shade.

 Names: The genus, Geum, is an old Latin name for plants in the Avens group - said to have been used by Pliny in his natural history.
 The species aleppicum, means 'of Aleppo', the city in Syria.
 Geum is a world-wide genus.
 The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.